vc-abs/at/readMe.md

 * Prefer numbers over strings for calculations.
 Have a translation layer at the tail to make things readable.
 This could be done as a part of performance improvements, post initial development.
 This could lead to moving some data dependent decisions to calculations.
 * Standardize naming conventions across languages.
 IE: Don't use Wednesday and Budha together.
 * Find the correct name for the muhurta yoga recorded as apaduddharaka.
-* Handle dvipushkara and tripushkara yogas appropriately.
+* Handle tripushkara and tripushkara yogas appropriately.
 * Add individual impacts of weekdays, tithis and nakshatras to muhurta effects.
 Refer: https://www.astrojyoti.com/naksatratithiyogainfo.htm
 * Bring in the effects of other time scales like maasa, yoga, karana, chowgadiya, hora etc. These might need a different CSV file as the format is different, as their effects are not tied to other scales.
 * When possible include personal natal charts to find muhurta fitment.